FaridEnv/Easy-Task-Manager/README.md

 **Easy Task Manager**

-Authors: Djouama Farid, Derias Oussama, Djaramou Hichem
+**Authors**: Djouama Farid, Derias Oussama, Djaramou Hichem

-Description: This program helps you create, edit and organize your tasks for better time management.
+**Description**: This program helps you create, edit and organize your tasks for better time management.